 - Heat olive oil in a large skillet over medium heat.
 Cook and stir onion and celery until tender, about 5 minutes.
 Season with salt and black pepper.
 Stir in garlic and Arborio rice.
 Cook and stir until rice is lightly toasted, about 5 minutes more.

-- Pour white wine into rice mixture, stirring constantly, until liquid is evaporated, about 5 minutes.
+Pour white wine into rice mixture, stirring constantly, until liquid is evaporated, about 5 minutes.
 Stir chicken broth into rice, one ladleful at a time, allowing liquid to absorb completely before adding more while stirring constantly, about 20 minutes.
-Add asparagus and stir.

 - Remove from heat and mix in parmesan cheese, lemon juice and lemon zest.
 Serve immediately.